 Cashier’s Checks and Money Orders

-Cashier’s checks and money orders work in some ways like stored-value plastic cards.
-You pay cash up-front for this paper and use the paper for other purposes.
-Like personal checks processed conventionally, cashier’s checks and money orders are governed by the terms of your state’s version of the Uniform Commercial Code.
-If you purchase these products from a bank, post office, or other reliable source, you can be assured that the paper is legitimate.
+Like personal checks processed conventionally, cashier’s checks and money orders are governed by the terms of your state’s version of the UCC.
+If you purchase these products from a bank, post office, or other reliable source, you can be assured that they are legitimate.

 Your greatest risk involves accepting a cashier’s check or money order from someone who owes you money.
-Counterfeit paper that looks like a cashier’s check or money order is often associated with Internet scams.
-When, for example, you sell personal items through an online auction site, a thief may send you counterfeit paper, often in an amount greater than the sales price, and ask you to refund the difference.
+Counterfeit paper that looks like a cashier’s check or money order is often associated with internet scams.

 Like any other payment method, there are advantages and disadvantages in always paying by cash.
 On the one hand, you don’t have to worry about credit scores or overdraft fees.
 But, if your cash is lost or stolen, you do not have the protections you may have with other forms of payment.

-Additionally, currency has always been a prime target for counterfeiting, which the US Secret Service calls one of the oldest crimes in history.
+Additionally, currency has always been a prime target for counterfeiting.
 Just as government printing techniques have changed to make official currency harder to duplicate, counterfeiters are ever employing the latest technology.

-Recent developments in technology allow you to make payments by using a mobile device such as a Smartphone instead of traditional payment methods.
-Your device essentially becomes a virtual or digital "wallet”.
+Mobile payment apps allow you to use a mobile device instead of credit or debit cards.
+Point of sale retail purchases account for the majority of mobile payments.
+Your mobile device essentially becomes a virtual or digital "wallet”.
 If all works as intended, your device is all that you need to carry out a transaction with a merchant.
-Typically this is accomplished by way of an app offered either by a merchant or by a payment service such as PayPal or Google checkout.
+Typically this is accomplished by way of an app offered either by a merchant or by a payment service.

 Before you consider making a payment with your mobile device, be aware of any fees that may be associated with using the service.
 Also, you need to be aware that your legal protections may vary, depending upon the underlying payment mechanism tied to your device.